- Find A Trip

 You will only need to bring one week’s worth of clothing as outlined in our packing list as we visit local laundromats weekly.
 We will supply the detergent and dryer sheets.
 Don’t worry if you’ve never done laundry before, most of our travelers have not either!
 We’ll walk you through the Westcoast Connection laundry lesson, and in no time at all you’ll have the hang of it.
 Parents, we know the thought of your children doing laundry is making you smile!

 We believe in promoting responsibility and community, and have a long history of helping charitable organizations.
 We volunteer each summer at the Los Angeles Regional Food Bank on our trips that visit LA, along with other worthwhile agencies on our trips that do not include Los Angeles.
 Students on our 360° Student Travel programs have helped dozens of organizations serving thousands in need ranging from building homes from scratch with Habitat for Humanity to running day camps for the Boys & Girls Clubs.
-Last summer we completed 3.6 years of service (31,865 hours) in less than two months.
+Last summer we completed 33,069 hours of service (that’s equivalent to 3.8 years!) in just 8 weeks.

 While you’re out having the summer of your life, your parents should feel like they are in on the action as well.
 We post updates to our blog and Facebook page and e-mail photos approximately once a week so those at home can be in on the fun.
 Parents also have access to our dedicated office Trip Monitors 24/7 for any questions and/or concerns.
 We’re as in touch as any trip operator could possibly be via smartphones with e-mail and text.
 The goal is uncompromising safety and peace of mind, day after day, hour by hour, minute by minute.
 Participants may bring their personal cell phones.

-All lodging, breakfast and dinner daily, 10 lunches, all recreation, entertainment, gratuities and taxes.
+All lodging, breakfast and dinner daily, 8 lunches, recreation & entertainment listed, gratuities and taxes.

 Departure dates are assigned to provide compatible co-ed age groups.